 Thanks to the support of the Edgerton Family Foundation, the GE Foundation, the Highland Street Foundation as well as the generous support of MIT alumni, students, and friends, the Edgerton Center provides many of these opportunities at no, or minimal, cost.

 We would also like to thank our collaborative relationships with other groups at and outside of MIT.
-These partners include, but are not limited to, the Center for Environmental Health Sciences, the MIT Museum, Greater Lawrence Technical School, Cambridge Public Schools, Boston Public Schools and AFFOA (Advanced Functional Fabrics of America).
+These partners include, but are not limited to, the Center for Environmental Health Sciences, the MIT Museum, Greater Lawrence Technical School, Cambridge Public Schools, and Boston Public Schools.

 Looking for Professional Development?